WallStCrash/WallStCrash/README.md

 - 👋 Hi, I’m @WallStCrash.

 - 👀 I'm interested in a few languages for different purposes.
 After struggling on a C++ Module at university, I only got into progamming later, via self-learning VBA, R and MySQL for work purposes.
-My main interests in this area are for data analysis of GIS, financial and economic data.
+My main interests are financial markets research and statistical data analysis.

 - 🌱 I’m currently learning Python, focusing on excel task automation.

 <!---